alanwsmith/scratchnotes/README.md

 Installation

 This is currently in the "Works on my machine" phase.
-If you clone the repo and run
+If you clone the repo down on mac and run the install with this it's got a good chance of adding it to your path so you can use it:

-I'm running mac

-I'm not to rust, but I think if you clone this repo
+-> code
+>> shell

+cargo install --path .